 Here's an alternate way to fix a Raw drive: You convert it into NTFS, FAT32, or any other recognized file system.
-When you try Windows quick format or maybe 'Disk management' and neither of them are able to format the drive, give 'disk part command line' a shot and see what happens.
+When you try Windows quick format or maybe 'Disk management' and neither of them can format the drive, give 'disk part command line' a shot and see what happens.
 Do this:

 1Click on 'Start', then in the menu that appears, just type 'cmd' and press 'Enter'.